 2. Create Campaigns That Last at Least TWO Months

 At the risk of sounding like a broken record, I will say this one again... stop changing your offers every single month.
-We say this all the time, yet I still see Credit Unions swtiching rates, images and offers constantly.
-The banking buyers journey is LONG, so let your campaigns run for 8-10 weeks so members and potential new members have time to digest the details before you switch it up.
+We say this all the time, yet I still see banks and credit unions switching rates, images and offers constantly.
+The banking buyers-journey is LONG, so let your campaigns run for 8-10 weeks so people have time to digest the details before you switch it up.

 3. Create One Piece of Original Content Each Week

 This doesn't have to be as hard as it sounds.
-We work with lots of content sources for our Credit Union clients, but we are also encouraging internal CU staff members to consider new ways to share financial thought leadership or behind the scenes content.
+We work with lots of content sources for our bank and credit union clients, but we are also encouraging internal staff members to consider new ways to share financial thought leadership and behind the scenes content.

 4. Be More Organized With Your Time & Then Protect It!

 This one is less marketing related and more about fostering better productivity.
-We are implementing Smartsheets with all of our clients in 2017.
+We are implementing Asana Projects with all of our clients in 2021.
 This is an easy way to better coordinate deliverables with team members and clients in multiple locations, and easily check in when necessary throughout the month.